ranjowww/WD-Calla-School/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
   José Rizal University, also referred to by its acronym JRU, is a private non-sectarian, non-stock coeducational basic and higher education institution located in Mandaluyong, Metro Manila, Philippines.
+José Rizal University (JRU) prides itself for being among the most inexpensive private universities in the country that offers quality education.
+It is a non-stock, non-profit, non-sectarian private educational institution founded in 1919 by Don Vicente Fabella based on the ideal of good education available to all.
 </div>

 <br />